p30arena/meow_do/memory-bank/activeContext.md

 ## Current Work Focus

-The current focus is on initializing the project structure and setting up the foundational memory bank documentation.
-This involves creating the necessary directories and core Markdown files to establish a clear understanding of the project's requirements, design, and technical considerations.
+The current focus is on implementing the remaining core features for the MeowDo application.
+The backend infrastructure for Workspace, Goal, and Task management (CRUD) has been successfully implemented.
+The next step is to proceed with the implementation of Daily time budget calculation and 24h warning logic.

 ## Recent Changes

-*   Created the `memory-bank` directory.
-*   Created and populated `memory-bank/projectbrief.md` with the initial project description.
-*   Created and populated `memory-bank/productContext.md` with details on the project's purpose, problems solved, how it should work, and UX goals.
+*   Successfully initialized the backend project with Express, Zod, Drizzle, and TypeScript.
+*   Successfully initialized the frontend project with Vite, React, TypeScript, TailwindCSS, ShadcnUI, and Lucide Icons.
+*   Configured multi-language support (i18n) including RTL/LTR setup.
+*   Troubleshooted and resolved various setup issues, including TypeScript type definitions, `shadcn-ui` deprecation, Tailwind CSS version conflicts, and ShadcnUI initialization.
+*   Addressed an RTL punctuation display issue, which is now no longer a concern as per user's instruction.
+*   Implemented backend CRUD operations for Workspaces, including Drizzle schema, Zod validation, controllers, and routes.
+*   Implemented backend CRUD operations for Goals, including Drizzle schema, Zod validation, controllers, and routes.
+*   Implemented backend CRUD operations for Tasks, including Drizzle schema, Zod validation, controllers, and routes.
+*   Resolved persistent TypeScript errors related to Express Router by implementing a `catchAsync` utility.
+*   Resolved Drizzle `Date` type incompatibility with Zod `datetime` strings by transforming the string to a `Date` object in Zod schemas.

 ## Next Steps

-1. Complete the creation of all core memory bank files (`systemPatterns.md`, `techContext.md`, `progress.md`).
-2. Present the initial project setup plan to the user.
-3. Await user approval and a switch to ACT MODE to begin implementing the backend and frontend infrastructure.
+1. Implement Daily time budget calculation and 24h warning logic.
+2. Implement User authentication and authorization.
+3. Begin frontend development for all implemented backend features.

 ## Active Decisions and Considerations

 *   **Mobile-First Design:** Emphasizing responsiveness from the outset for all UI components.
 *   **Modular Architecture:** Planning for a clear separation between backend (Express Zod API, Drizzle) and frontend (Vite + React) to facilitate independent development and scalability.
 *   **Internationalization (i18n):** Integrating multi-lingual support (En, Ar, Fa) early in the frontend setup, including full support for RTL/LTR layouts.
+The previous RTL punctuation display issue has been addressed and is no longer a concern.
 *   **Theming:** Implementing Light Mode and Dark Mode capabilities for user preference.
 *   **Multi-user & Authentication:** Implementing JWT-based authentication for multi-user support, with tokens passed via the Authorization header.